MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/waveallbitor.md

 </dd> </dl>

-## <a name="return-value"></a>Retornar valor
+## <a name="return-value"></a>Valor retornado

-O valor or
+O valor OR bit a bit.

 ## <a name="remarks"></a>Comentários

-Essa função tem suporte do modelo de sombreador 6,0 em todos os estágios de sombreador.
+Essa função tem suporte do modelo de sombreador 6.0 em todos os estágios do sombreador.